tylim88/FirelordJSDoc/docs/doc_legends.md

 ## On Uninstall

-If you miss the PTSD given to you by the original Firestore API and decide to uninstalled FirelordJS, pay attention to the legends below:
+If you miss the PTSD given to you by the original Firestore API and decide to uninstall FirelordJS, pay attention to the legends below:

 | Legends | Descriptions                                                                                                                                                                                                   | Require Attention? |
 | ------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------ |